mikiw/DexProtocol/README.md

-# DEX, Wyvern Protocol, SmartWeave Concepts
+# DEX, Wyvern Protocol, SmartWeave Concepts Introduction
 This documentation is a first draft of building a decentralized exchange of digital assets and knowledge economy on Arweave/SmartWeave with similar concepts as Wyvern Protocol has on Ethereum.

 Firstly I'll explain the domain of digital asset exchanges, later I'll show the differences between Ethereum/Wyvern Protocol and Arweave/SmartWeave and finally I'll explain how to implement DEX using SmartWeave SDK v2.